 Unlike a handwritten signature, which is generally the same mark on every document, E-Sign’s digital signature is 100% unique to every document.

-For more information the following resources are helpful:
+For more information on the legislations E-Sign are compliant with, the following resources are helpful:

 The key to good workflow is optimum efficiency.
 E-Sign allows staff to work their core job more productively, utilising streamlined secure document processes.